Origin & Functions

 UNITED STATES ATTORNEY

 The Office of the United States Attorney for the District of Maryland was established by the federal Judiciary Act of 1789.
 The District of Maryland was one of the original thirteen judicial districts created by that act.
 From 1789 to 1870, U.S. Attorneys were accountable directly to the U.S. President.
-With the formation of the U.S. Department of Justice in 1870, the U.S. Attorney General began to superintend the trial-level work of the U.S. Attorneys.
+With the formation of the U.S. Department of Justice in 1870, the U.S. Attorney General began to supervise the trial-level work of the U.S. Attorneys.

-Under the U.S. Department of Justice, the U.S. Attorney and Assistant U.S. Attorneys are the federal government's principal trial lawyers.
-For the District of Maryland, the U.S. Attorney's Office prosecutes all federal criminal cases, represents the federal government in civil litigation, and collects those debts owed the federal government which are administratively uncollectible.
+Under the U.S. Department of Justice, the U.S. Attorney and Assistant U.S. Attorneys are the federal government’s principal trial lawyers.
+For the District of Maryland, the U.S. Attorney’s Office prosecutes all federal criminal cases, represents the federal government in civil litigation, and collects debts owed to the federal government which are administratively uncollectible.

 The U.S. Attorney is appointed to a four-year term by the President of the United States with the advice and consent of the U.S. Senate.
 Assistant U.S. Attorneys are appointed by the U.S. Attorney General for indefinite terms.

 Two geographic divisions comprise the Office of the United States Attorney for the District of Maryland.
-The Southern Division covers Calvert, Charles, Prince George's, Montgomery and St. Mary's counties.
+The Southern Division covers Calvert, Charles, Prince George’s, Montgomery, and St. Mary’s counties.
 The remaining Maryland counties are included in the Northern Division.

 Besides its geographic divisions, the Office is organized into four functional divisions: Administrative, Appellate, Civil, and Criminal.